mr-php/mr-php.github.io/_posts_drafts/2016-10-07-advanced-multi-model-forms-yii2.md

 }
 ```

+## The Form Model

 Now we get to the advanced form, but don't worry, it's all quite straight forward.
-We need a `FormModel` to handle loading, validating and saving the data.
+We need a model to handle loading, validating and saving the data.

+The purpose of `ProductForm` form is to:
+- handle loading `Product` and `Parcel` models
+- assigning the submitted data to model attributes
+- saving data after validation
+- displaying error summaries on the form

 `models/form/ProductForm`